-But, here’s the catch - Solo Gimbal is sold separately and (if you’d ask me) has the same price as the quadcopter!
-So, you better prepare yourself for the costs because, without the Gimbal, this would just be a simple drone to be flown.
+But, here’s the catch - Solo Gimbal for GoPro is sold separately and (if you’d ask me) has the same price as the solo quadcopter!
+So, you better prepare yourself for the costs because, without the Gimbal for GoPro, this would just be a simple drone to be flown.

 Nevertheless, 3DR Solo Drone along with Gimbal provides smart flight movements that can enhance your photography skills.
 These include the Orbit, Follow Me, Selfie, and Cable Cam features.

 It comes with a full-featured app but there are a few software issues at times.
 The dedicated app is compatible with iOS and Android devices.
 And these devices can be mounted on the video-game style controller.

 A Very Inexpensive Drone for GoPro

 The Ionic Stratus Drone is compatible with all GoPro Hero cameras but I would consider this as the best drone for GoPro Hero 6!